sjoerdvink99/data-science-portfolio/README.md

-# data-science-portfolio
+# Data-Science Projects
-Data-science portfolio

-## Example project 1
+These are some of the data-science projects Sjoerd has done.

+## Flight delay analysis
-Some text...
+Some introduction...

+#### Used libraries
+- SKLearn
+- Streamlit

 ## Example project 2
 Some text...